 If you suspect yourself or a loved one of prescription drug abuse, contact Drug Treatment Centers Doylestown today at 215-383-2668.
-Our caring and compassionate staff want to see you succeed.
+We can help you find drug treatment centers.

 A common misconception is that prescription drug abuse is safe, since these medications are prescribed by a physician.
 But 45 percent of all deaths due to drug overdose are caused by prescription drugs, accounting for more overdose deaths than heroin, cocaine, and meth combined.

 Those who abuse prescription drugs are likely to end up with serious health problems down the road, including:

 Most prescription medications that have a high potential for abuse are labeled by the Federal government as Schedule II drugs.
 While Schedule I drugs such as heroin, LSD, and ecstasy are considered the most dangerous, Schedule II drugs are known to result in potentially severe dependence.
 Schedule II prescription drugs include methadone, Dilaudid, OxyContin, Adderall, and Ritalin.

 The prescription pills that are most commonly abused typically fall into one of three categories.